-A total of 118 IW samples were taken from Site U1510 by squeezing whole-round sediment and Rhizon sampling (Dickens et al., 2007).
-Ca concentrations increase downhole and Mg and K concentrations decrease, similar to Sites U1506 and U1507.
+A total of 118 IW samples were taken from Site U1510 by squeezing whole-round sediment and by Rhizon sampling (Dickens et al., 2007).
+Ca concentrations increase and Mg and K concentrations decrease downhole, similar to Sites U1506 and U1507.
 These profiles may result from the reaction of pore water with volcanic material in the sediment.
 Sulfate and ammonium concentration profiles mirror each other, suggesting sulfate reduction of organic matter.
 Dissolved Sr, Si, Li, and B concentrations increase downhole, likely reflecting dissolution of biogenic carbonate and silica.
-Dissolved Mn and Fe concentrations decrease in the uppermost 1 m, suggesting the true mudline is missing.
-Dissolved Fe concentrations in Rhizon samples decrease rapidly over the upper 8 to 10 m, consistent with the odor of H2S at ~10 m.
+Dissolved Mn and Fe concentrations decrease within the uppermost meter, suggesting the true mudline is missing.
+Dissolved Fe concentrations in Rhizon samples decrease rapidly over the upper 8 to 10 m, consistent with the odor of H_2S at ~ 10 m.

 Carbonate content is >90 wt% in Unit I and in Subunits IIa and IIc, corresponding to calcareous ooze and chalk lithologies.
-In Subunit IIb, carbonate content decreases downhole toward the middle of the subunit, and L\ decreases and NGR increases.
+In Sub-unit IIb, carbonate content decreases downhole toward the middle of the subunit, along with decreasing L and increasing NGR.
 Interbedded cherty and tuffaceous layers are distinguished by carbonate contents of <50 and <20 wt%, respectively.
-TOC content is mostly below the detection limit but is represented by somewhat higher values (0.35 wt%) below 400 m.
+TOC content is mostly below detection limit but is represented by somewhat higher values (0.35 wt%) below 400 m.

-Coring in Hole U1510B was monitored in near real time through out-of-sequence measurement of whole-round sections.
-Using primarily NGR data, Hole U1510A and U1510B cores were depth shifted to construct a composite depth scale.
-A spliced record was generated using the composite scale, which provides a continuous record of the top ~44 m of sediment at Site U1510.
+Coring of Hole U1510B was monitored in near real time through out-of-sequence measurement of whole-round sections.
+Using primarily NGR data, cores from Holes U1510A and U1510B were depth shifted to construct a composite depth scale.
+A spliced record was generated using the composite scale, which provides a continuous record of the top ~ 44 m of sediment at Site U1510.